Left: I found this postcard in Ireland in the mid-1990s; though still drôle, it no longer seems quite so fantastical.

 - “Living to tell: Madonna’s resurrection of the fleshly”,

-McClary notes the conflicting strands of interpretation between viewing her as mere commodified sexuality or as a feminist in control.
-But as she comments, what most reactions share is an automatic dismissal of her music as irrelevant.
+McClary notes the conflicting strands of interpretation between viewing Madonna as mere commodified sexuality or as a feminist in control.
+And even while she rails against the denial of the body, what most reactions share (as she comments) is an automatic dismissal of Madonna’s music as irrelevant.
 Visual appearance and image seems primary, yet the music in music videos is also powerful.
 Hilary Mantel’s 1992 review doesn’t even bother with any of these features (and an apt riposte there draws attention to McClary’s work); perhaps Madonna might herself respond by reviewing Mantel’s significance without referring to her literary output?

 explore—sometimes playfully, sometimes seriously—various ways of constituting identities that refuse stability, that remain fluid, that resist definition.